On the convergence of data assimilation for the one-dimensional shallow water equations with sparse observations: Sufficient conditions for convergence to true initial condition

 First consider the case of a single observation point, $N_{\text{obs}}=1$.
 In this case the condition for a non-unique fixed point is

-Clearly, condition~(\ref{eq:not_unique1}) is always satisfied and the gradient descent iteration~\eqref{eq:grad_descent} will never converge to the true initial condition (unless the initial guess $\phi_0$ is exact).
+Clearly, condition~(\ref{eq:not_unique1}) is always satisfied {regardless of the value of $k$} and the gradient descent iteration~\eqref{eq:grad_descent} never converges to the true initial condition (unless the initial guess {$\phi^{(g)}$} is exact).
 Intuitively, there is not enough information in a single observation to distinguish between the right-going and left-going parts of the SWE solution.
-There is an infinite set of initial conditions $\phi$ compatible with the observations and the actual fixed point found will depend on the initial guess $\phi^{(0)}$.
-For example, if $\phi^{(0)}=0$, the fixed point solution is $\tilde{\phi}(x) = \frac{1}{2}(f(x) + f(2x_1-x))$.
+There is an infinite set of initial conditions $\phi$ compatible with the observations and the actual fixed point found depends on the initial guess {$\phi^{(g)}$}.
+For example, if {$\phi^{(g)}=0$}, the fixed point solution is {$\phi^{(b)}(x) = \frac{1}{2}(\phi^{(t)}(x) + \phi^{(t)}(2x_1-x))$}.

 Next, consider the case of two observation points, $N_{\text{obs}}=2$.
 In this case the condition for a non-unique fixed point is

 To satisfy condition (\ref{eq:not_unique2}) we require that $e^{ik2(x_2-x_1)}=1$ or, equivalently,